ai-cam/ai-cam.github.io/_news/2025-04-16-opinion-whether-democracy-can-survive-ai-will-depend-on-us.md

 ---
 layout: news-single
 permalink: /news/:title
-title: "Opinion: Whether democracy can survive AI will depend on us"
+title: "Opinion: Whether democracy can survive AI will depend on us "
 excerpt: Democracy’s survival depends on reimagining and rebuilding technologies with democratic accountability at their core.
 If we leave the decisions about what to build to the titans of tech, the results will be anti-democratic and